Duy-Phuong/spring-docs/Note git/guide code/spring.md

 ## 4. Spring Inversion of Control - XML Configuration

 ### 1. What is Inversion of Control
+The approach of outsourcing the construction and management of objects.

 App should be configurable
 • Easily change the coach for another sport